chiconasa3000/notifyme_jsew/chapters/chapter16/README.md

 ## Creating New Notes

 In the same form It creates the page that execute some initial queries.
-Then it creates the component which will have react hooks in order to create states of the component in this case some state link to textArea of the note form.
+Then it creates the component which will have react hooks in order to create states of the component in this case some state link to textArea of the note formSome special code is in the react hook which includes events that meanwhile user complete field values it saves this values on json format like this.

-Some special code is in the react hook which includes events that meanwhile user complete field values it saves this values on json format like this.
+Some special code is in the react hook which includes events meanwhile user complete field values it saves this values on json format like this.

-React Hook
 ```
   //Set the default state of the form
   //Adds property content: which is assigned by props.content of textarea else it is empty